 November 2016

-This report identifies existing tools and practices used to determine optimum maintenance technician staffing levels.
-The report also provides an analysis of variables that influence maintenance technician staffing needs.
+This report identifies existing tools and practices used to determine optimum maintenance technician staffing levels and provides an analysis of variables that influence maintenance technician staffing needs.
+A Microsoft Excel maintenance staffing calculator and user guide is available.

 August 2016